adedejitosin/-aldoimages/README.md

-IT service desk image iis used for creating servicedektop shortcut
+IT service desk image is used for creating servicedektop shortcut